Mounadi05/LIBFT-1337/README.md

->This project aims to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects.
+>Libft is an individual project at 42 that requires us to re-create some standard C library functions including some additional ones that can be used later to build a library of useful functions for the rest of the program.
 ---

 ### :wrench: :wrench: Mandatory parts [part I] [part II] :